The funding made available by the Engage Foundation will fall within the two broad categories set out below:

 2. Applications entered into the draw on or before the last day of any month will be eligible for the draw taking place on the 1st of the following month.

-3. The first round of Community Awards will consist of seven or eight awards of up to £5,000 and two awards of up to £25,000.
+3. The next round of Community Awards will consist of seven or eight awards of up to £5,000 each.

-4. Applications for the first round of Community Awards may be submitted at any time after 23rd January 2014.
+4. Applications for the second round of Community Awards may be submitted at any time after 10am on 1st September 2014.

-5. The deadline for submission of online Applications for the first round of Community Awards is 31st March 2014.
+5. The deadline for submission of online Applications for the second round of Community Awards is 13th October 2014 at 5pm.

 6. Applications received after the deadline will not be eligible and will not be put forward for the public vote.